Moe Sihota: Political career

-His political career began during his undergraduate years at the University of British Columbia serving as the Ombudsman for the UBC student society, the Alma Mater Society, as well as serving as an elected student representative on the UBC Board of Governors.
-He became President of the Young New Democrats in 1978 and also served as the President of Cowichan—Malahat—The Islands Federal NDP as well as being the campaign manager for Frank Mitchell and Jim Manly who were elected to the British Columbia Legislature and the House of Commons of Canada respectively.
-In 1984, Sihota was elected as an Alderman for Esquimalt.
+His political career began during his undergraduate years, serving as external affairs officer for the UBC student society, the Alma Mater Society, as well as serving as an elected student representative on the UBC Board of Governors.
+After graduating from UBC, he became president of the Young New Democrats, and served as president of Cowichan—Malahat—The Islands Federal NDP.
+He was also the campaign manager for Frank Mitchell and Jim Manly, who were re-elected to the Legislative Assembly of British Columbia in 1983 and the House of Commons of Canada in 1984 respectively.
+Sihota was elected as an alderman for Esquimalt in 1984.

-In 1986, Sihota ran as the NDP Candidate in the riding of Esquimalt-Port Renfrew to replace the retiring Frank Mitchell.
-He held the seat easily and became the first Indo-Canadian to be elected to any federal or provincial riding.
+In the 1986 provincial election, Sihota ran as the BC NDP candidate in the riding of Esquimalt-Port Renfrew to replace the retiring Mitchell.
+He held the seat easily, and became the first Indo-Canadian to be elected to any federal or provincial riding.
+He served as the NDP's labour critic in the 34th Parliament.

 In 1991, Sihota ran for and won re-election in the new riding of Esquimalt-Metchosin as part of an NDP landslide victory.
-Subsequently, he was named by Premier Mike Harcourt in his first cabinet, the Minister of Labour and Consumer Services as well as Minister Responsible for Constitutional Affairs, becoming the first Indian-Canadian cabinet minister in a province of Canada.
+Subsequently, he was named to Premier Mike Harcourt's cabinet as Minister of Labour and Consumer Services, and Minister Responsible for Constitutional Affairs, becoming the first Indo-Canadian cabinet minister in a province of Canada.
+He was re-assigned as Minister of the Environment, Lands and Parks, and Minister Responsible for Multiculturalism and Human Rights in September 1993, serving in those roles until his resignation in May 1995.

-He continued to serve in several cabinet posts under the Harcourt New Democratic government as well as under the subsequent governments of Glen Clark and Dan Miller, but was forced to resign from cabinet several times.
+He was re-instated to the environment portfolio in August 1995, then became Minister of Education, Skills and Training and Minister of Labour in the Glen Clark cabinet following his re-election in 1996.
+He once again resigned his cabinet posts in December 1996, then returned to cabinet as Minister Responsible for Public Service in October 1998, before becoming Minister of Social Development and Economic Security in July 1999.

+Following Clark's resignation as premier and NDP leader in August 1999, Sihota retained his post in Dan Miller's cabinet.
+He considered running in the leadership election, but pulled out by December 1999.
+Ujjal Dosanjh was elected NDP leader in February 2000, and did not name Sihota to any cabinet position.

-During his career, he created 200 new Provincial Parks, extended Workers Compensation Coverage to farmworkers and changed BC logging practices.
-He also served on the Board of Directors of BC Hydro and Power Authority, Insurance Corporation of BC, Workers Compensation Board and the BC Buildings Corporation.
+During his time in government, he created 200 new provincial parks, extended workers' compensation coverage to farm workers, and changed BC logging practices.
+He also served as Minister Responsible for BC Hydro, Minister Responsible for the Insurance Corporation of British Columbia, and Government House Leader.